Denied Workers’ Compensation? Know What Comes Next.

 The Workers’ Compensation Appeals Process

-- Preparing your petition for review form – You must file a petition for review form with the Compensation Review Board within 20 days of receiving a denial or decision you disagree with.
-Our legal team can ensure your paperwork is complete, accurate, and filed on time.
+- Preparing Your Petition for Review Form: You must file a Petition for Review form with the Compensation Review Board within 20 days of a denial or decision with which you disagree.

 - Submission of New Evidence: While new evidence may increase benefits, the Compensation Review Board will require a valid reason why it wasn’t submitted under the initial claim.